brenxm/abbey-ai/function_node.md

                         }
                     },
                     'display': ['blackboard'],
-                    'summary': 'Your notes titled 'Car building' can be viewed on black board', 'action': []
+                    'summary': 'Your notes titled 'Car building' can be viewed on blackboard', 'action': []
                 }
                 Explanation: The response to this ambiguous prompt employs a two-step approach using a chaining mechanism.
 Since the specific title isn't given, a get_notes_list function is used within the get_note function's arguments to identify all available note titles.
 The system analyzes these to pinpoint the one related to car building and return the right title.